- Loose Bracket

 We look forward to meeting you on your first visit to our office.
 Your first orthodontic treatment visit is complimentary and Dr. Sheer will complete a thorough exam of your teeth, bite and jaw joints.
 He will explain his findings, make recommendations on how to correct your specific orthodontic problem, and answer any questions you may have.
 This visit will determine if this is the proper time to begin treatment.

-Generally, orthodontic patients will fall into one of these three categories:
+Generally, orthodontic patients will fall into one of these two categories:

-- Active orthodontic treatment is necessary and can be started in the near future.
+Active orthodontic treatment is necessary and can be started in the near future.
+Diagnostic records are performed using state of the art technology with iTero Intraoral Scanning.
+These digital images replace traditional impressions.

-- Benefits of early treatment for those patients who have clear indications for early intervention.
+- Benefits of early treatment for those patients who have clear indications for early intervention include:

 - Influence jaw growth in a positive manner.